 (4) Signs.
 All owners, keepers or harborers of pit bull dogs within the city shall display in a prominent place on their premises a sign easily readable by the public using the words “Beware of Dog.”
 In addition, a similar sign is required to be posted on the kennel or pen of such animal.
 This to be done prior to the effective date of this ordinance.

 (6) Identification Photographs.
-All owners, keepers, or harborers of pit bull dogs must provide to the Police Department two color photographs of the animal clearly showing the color and approximate size of the animal.
+All owners, keepers, or harborers of pit bull dogs within the city must provide to the Police Department two color photographs of the animal clearly showing the color and approximate size of the animal.

 (7) Reporting Requirements.
-All owners, keepers or harborers of pit bull dogs must within 10 days of the incident, report the following information in writing to the Police Department as required hereinafter:
+All owners, keepers or harborers of pit bull dogs within the city must report the following information in writing to the Police Department, within 10 days of the occurrence of any of the following:

 (B) The birth of offspring of a pit bull dog;